d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 D(r,d)=\frac{r'}{r}=\frac{\sqrt{r^2+d^2}}{r}.
 \]

-Thus the physical postulate is volumetric insertion, while the form of \(D(r,d)\) is a geometric consequence.
+Thus the physical geometric postulate is volumetric insertion, while the form of \(D(r,d)\) is a geometric consequence.
 There is no additional functional freedom beyond the source scale \(d\).

 This construction makes the local deformation of the transport structure explicit.
 A unit cell centered at radius \(r\) is compressed in the radial direction by a factor \(1/D\), stretched in each tangential direction by a factor \(D\), and therefore occupies a net coordinate volume larger by the factor